-Before joining IMD, Preston Bottger was Professor of the Practice of Management at the Fuqua School of Business, Duke University (1990 -1998) holding the positions of Executive Director of the North Carolina Family Business Forum and Executive Director of the Hartman Center for Mid-Sized Companies.
-At Duke he was extensively involved in executive education with duties both in teaching and program direction.
+Before joining IMD, Bottager was Professor of the Practice of Management at the Fuqua School of Business, Duke University (1990 -1998), holding the positions of Executive Director of the North Carolina Family Business Forum and Executive Director of the Hartman Center for Mid-Sized Companies.
+At Duke, he was extensively involved in executive education with duties both in teaching and program direction.
 Previously he was on faculty at the Australian Graduate School of Management, University of New South Wales, in Sydney (1980-1989), and was Founding Director of the Graduate Management Qualification, a distance-learning MBA-level program for engineers and scientists around Australia.

 His work in the USA, either as a consultant or as a program director in executive education, included projects for AT&T, ABB, Lafarge, Wachovia Bank, Wolseley, Organon Teknika, Eli Lilly, and Johnson & Johnson.
 In Australia, his consulting in leadership development included work with QANTAS, Westpac, Ampol, EXXON, Australian Telecom, Australian Broadcasting Corporation, the Department of Industry, Technology and Commerce, and the Australian Treasury.
 For many years, he lectured on leadership and decision making at the Joint Services Staff College and at the Royal Australian Navy Staff College.